joseck0510/CV/README.md

 I have worked as as a project manager for the last 15 years, helping to deliver additional value to various business products over that time.
 These projects required a methodical & collaborative  approach working with cross-functional teams to achieve common business goals on time and on budget and ensuring constant communication with senior managers and board representatives in blue chip multinational client companies.

-- Responsibility for the creation of new revenue models from inception, pitching the Board, delivery and rapid profit turn around - Supply Chain Compliance Support Services at Sedex Exchange Ltd which turned a £250k  profit within the first year of operation.

-- Managing a complex software development contract with an overseas provider - Sedex Exchange Ltd
+- Managing a complex software development contract with an overseas provider (Sedex Exchange Ltd)

-- Successful creation and delivery of a plan to migrate a complex business critical compliance management software system to a newly built system and contract - Sedex Exchange Ltd working with Open Credo Ltd.  This gave me the opportunity to work closely with an Agile development team on a greenfield platform project.
+- Successful creation and delivery of a plan to migrate a complex business critical compliance management software system to a newly built system and contract.
+This gave me the opportunity to work closely with an Agile development team on a greenfield platform project.
 Part of this work involved the explanation of the Agile process to a non-technical Board.
+(Sedex Exchange Ltd working with Open Credo Ltd.)

+- Responsibility for the creation of new revenue models from inception, pitching the Board, delivery and rapid profit turn around (Supply Chain Compliance Support Services at Sedex Exchange Ltd) which turned a £250k  profit within the first year of operation.

 #### Practical Experience of Woking With an Agile Development team

 - Working closely with the Open Credo team, gave me real world experience of Agile development processes (Kanban) and a well executed TDD approach.

-#### Great Team Player

-Able to work well with diverse groups of people.
+#### Able to work well with diverse groups of people

 I have worked in international multi-disciplinary teams for the last 20 years within the project management, finance and software development areas.
 During this time I have also helped to build highly effective project teams.